 If you represent an animal rescue or welfare organisation and you have a Fido search account, log in using your UIC and password to search the Fido repository.

-If you do not have a Fido search account, use EuroPetNet to determine which registry has details of the pet's owner, and contact the registry administrator (through a vet if necessary).
+If you do not have a Fido search account, use EuroPetNet to determine which registry has the most recent details of the pet's owner, and contact the registry administrator (through a vet if necessary).

 Fido is the DSPCA's chip registry